vendasta/mongoriver/README.md

 tailer = Mongoriver::Tailer.new([mongo], :existing)
 outlet = YourOutlet.new(your_params) # Your subclass of Mongoriver::AbstractOutlet here
 stream = Mongoriver::Stream.new(tailer, outlet)
+# install a shutdown handler so we can make sure to stop things cleanly
+trap('TERM') do
+  stream.stop
+end
 stream.run_forever(starting_timestamp)
+tailer.save_state
 ```

 `starting_timestamp` here is the time you want the tailer to start at.
 We use